Ad-din Women's Medical College

 Ad-din Women's Medical College (AWMC) (আদ-দ্বীন মহিলা মেডিকেল কলেজ) is a private medical college in Bangladesh, exclusively for female students, established in 2008.
 It is located in Maghbazar, Dhaka.
 It is affiliated with Dhaka University as a constituent college.

 It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
 A one-year internship after graduation is compulsory for all graduates.
 The degree is recognized by the Bangladesh Medical and Dental Council (BMDC).

 History

 Ad-din Foundation, a non-governmental organization dedicated to serving the disadvantaged, established Ad-din Women's Medical College in 2008.
 It is the first of four medical colleges the organization operates in Bangladesh.

+The hospital came under scrutiny following the death of six newborns in 2026.
+Regulatory body DGHS raised concerns over hospital management and poor ventilation.
+The hospital authority stated that, two infants were brought dead to the NICU from the post-operative room, while the remaining four died during treatment.
+DGHS submitted the investigation report on 4 June, 2026 and action on the report was to be taken in next working day.

 Campus

 The college is located in Maghbazar, Dhaka, within the premises of the 500-bed Ad-din Medical College Hospital.
 Over 90% of the hospital patients are women or children, although it treats people of all genders and ages.